 How to get there: The easiest ways to reach the center are on a tour or in an Uber, taxi or motorcycle taxi.
 On public transport, hop on a bus going south at the Langata Junction (where Langata Road meets South Langata Road shortly after Galeria Mall) and hop off at the law school.
 It’s a 20-minute, well-signed walk in a very safe area from here.
 Even though they look close on the map, no public transport runs from the elephant orphanage to the Giraffe Center — you’ll need to backtrack through Langata.
 You can also just walk from Bomas, which takes about an hour and is safe in daylight.

-See the dance performance and learn about village life at Bomas of Kenya
+See the dance performance and learn about village life at Bomas of Kenya: fun things to do in Nairobi

 Kenya is the most culturally intriguing country in East Africa.
 On one hand, it’s the only country in the region that has a genuine, healthy middle class.
 On the other, tradition runs deep here and you’ll encounter folks in tribal communities whose ways of life have barely changed in 1,000 years.